jdx/mise/README.md

 Arguments:
   <PLUGIN>
-          plugin to get versions for
+          Plugin to get versions for

   [PREFIX]
-          the version prefix to use when querying the latest version same as the first argument after the "@"
+          The version prefix to use when querying the latest version same as the first argument after the "@"

 Options:
   -h, --help